davedumas0/dd_bunkers/README.md

 # GTA 5 Bunker Resource

 ## Overview
 This repository contains scripts for a custom GTA 5 bunker resource, designed for use with FiveM servers.
-It includes functionalities for loading bunker interiors, creating custom menus, and managing various game objects and locations.
+It includes functionalities for loading bunker interiors,  and managing various game objects and locations.

 ## Files
 1. **bunker_load.lua**: Handles the loading of bunker interiors and associated objects.
 It includes models, coordinates, and initializations for bunker-related elements in the game.